Spanish Road Trip

 - Spain is home to the great artists and architects like Dali, Picasso, and Gaudi – you can’t (and shouldn’t) miss their work

-- Pick-pocketing is common in bigger cities in Spain; Keep an eye on your things at all times
+- Pickpocketing is unfortunately an issue in Spain; Keep an eye on your things at all times

 - Barcelona is the capital of Catalunya region, one of the two strong identities in Spain (Basque is the other)